Vision for British Values

-Hi, I am a year 4 teacher, in Meerkats.
-I am excited to be leading British Values within the school.
+Hi, I am the Headteacher.
+I am proud to be leading British Values across the school.

-Our Year 2, 3, 4, 5 and 6 children took part in a zoom presentation about the Houses of Parliament in September 2020.
+Our Year 2, 3, 4, 5 and 6 children took part in a zoom presentation about the Houses of Parliament.
 We were able to ask questions and take part in a quiz.
 We discussed key issues in Coalville and found out about the role of Parliament.

 We learnt that our MP for North West Leicestershire is Andrew Bridgen, who is a conservative MP.